thed24/External-Memory-Library/readme.md

 # Background

-This repo acts as a DotNet interop interface for a C++ DLL that performs memory read and writes.
+This repository is an exploration into manipulating and dealing with video game memory and data.
+The goal is to create a library of functions that can be used to manipulate and interact with video game memory and data.

 ## Disclaimer

-This repository is for research purposes only, the use of this code is your responsibility.

-I take NO responsibility and/or liability for how you choose to use any of the source code available here.
-By using any of the files available in this repository, you understand that you are AGREEING TO USE AT YOUR OWN RISK.
-Once again, ALL files available here are for EDUCATION and/or RESEARCH purposes ONLY.
+DISCLAIMER: The code provided in this repository is strictly for educational and research purposes.
+Do not use this code for illegal activities.
+The author provides no guarantee about the code's functionality or safety and will not be held responsible for any consequences of using the code.
+Use at your own risk.
+If you choose to use or further distribute the files in this repository, you do so with full knowledge of the potential risks and consequences.